tobeyesong/stockchart2.0/README.md

 ## Performance Comparison

-To verify the effectiveness of the Segment Tree, I compared it against the naive approach by measuring elapsed time using `console.time()`.
+To verify the effectiveness of the Segment Tree, I compared it against the naive approach by measuring elapsed time using `console.time()` and `console.timeEnd()`.
 You can view the live result in the console.

+console.time('Segment Tree Query');
+const segmentTreeAvg = volumeTree.rangeQuery(start, end) / (end - start + 1);
+console.timeEnd('Segment Tree Query');

+console.time('Naive Query');
+let sum = 0;
+for (let i = start; i <= end; i++) {
+  sum += chartData[i].volume;
+}
+const naiveAvg = sum / (end - start + 1);
+console.timeEnd('Naive Query');

+**Logging Results**: After each calculation, I logged the results and execution times:

+console.log('Segment Tree Average:', segmentTreeAvg);
+console.log('Naive Average:', naiveAvg);

+By examining the console output, I could compare the execution times of the Segment Tree approach versus the naive approach.
+Here's an example of the output I observed:

+Segment Tree Query: 0.0029296875 ms
+Naive Query: 0.005859375 ms
+Segment Tree Average: 692479790.7441077
+Naive Average: 692479790.7441077

+Segment Tree Query: 0.001953125 ms
+Naive Query: 0.005126953125 ms
+Segment Tree Average: 226518506.006734
+Naive Average: 226518506.006734

 The results were as follows:
 - **Faster Queries**: The Segment Tree method consistently outperformed the naive method in terms of query range, especially for longer data ranges.
 - **Consistent Results**: The average results for both methods were identical, confirming the accuracy of the Segment Tree approach.
 - **Quick Response**: After the initial API call, subsequent queries sped up significantly due to the Segment Tree.